 0 Comments

+But I think I’ve found a way to win my muse back and communicate with her in our new normal.
 With writing, reading is part of building your craft.
 You read to stay current with publishing trends, to expand your knowledge of world building, grammar, sentence construction, vocabulary, the list goes on and on.
 As an author I love books, and I read a lot.

 So, I’m terribly embarrassed when I find an established author whose work is amazing and somehow have never read—even though two of her books have been sitting on my bookshelf for the last year.
 Everyone is coping differently with the state of the world at the moment.
 The only advice I have, is to be gentle with yourself.
 For me, as I’m a goal-oriented person, setting small goals helps.
 I have to make them reasonable though.
 My favorite is brushing my teeth.
 That’s one, no matter how I’m feeling or what’s happening, I know I’ll get done at some point in the day.